bensheldon/island94-jekyll/_posts_with_uploads/2008-08-23-Nonprofit-Board-Management-Governance-and-Advice.html.markdown

 - Solicit contributions

-**Common Board Issues** [Terror by Night move](http://utero.pe/?terror_by_night) : vague expectations; not knowing what having "success" as a board member means; no feedback loops (was I good or bad as a board member); hot romance/cold match syndrome (hot and heavy dating/recruitment but a cold marriage/service)
+**Common Board Issues**: vague expectations; not knowing what having "success" as a board member means; no feedback loops (was I good or bad as a board member); hot romance/cold match syndrome (hot and heavy dating/recruitment but a cold marriage/service)

 **The Board Chair**: It is the Board Chair's (the President usually) responsibility to create a functioning board.
 The board chair doesn't support the organization, they support the board.